 Australian Capital Territory: deals with claims between \$25 000 and \$250 000, victims financial assistance applications up to \$50 000, matters under the Domestic Relationships Act 1994 and commercial leasing matters.
-From February 2009 until December 2016, small claims up to \$10 000 were dealt with by the ACT Civil and Administrative Tribunal.
+Until December 2016, small claims up to \$10 000 were dealt with by the ACT Civil and Administrative Tribunal.
 From December 2016 the ACT Civil and Administrative Tribunal has had jurisdiction for small claims up to \$25 000.